Florence Chadwick: Distance swim highlights

+Other employment

 She gave product endorsements and served for many years as the spokesperson for Catalina Swimwear.
 She taught swimming at a number of venues and worked with Esther Williams to design movie swimming sequences.
-She also worked as a credit counselor and as a stockbroker.
-She died of leukemia in San Diego in 1995; her ashes were scattered into the ocean off Point Loma.
+She also worked as a credit counselor and stockbroker, and was an executive at San Diego's First Wall Street Corporation.

+She died at San Diego's Mercy Hospital of leukemia on March 15, 1995.
+After cremation, her ashes were scattered into the ocean off San Diego's Point Loma, not too distant from where she grew up, went to High School, and completed many of her earliest open water swims in La Jolla and San Diego Harbor.

-Recognition
+Recognition and honors

 In December 1951, Chadwick appeared as herself in Faye Emerson's Wonderful Town musical series on CBS television.
 The program highlighted Chadwick's hometown of San Diego.

 On October 30, 1955, she appeared as a guest on "What's My Line?".

 In 1962, Chadwick was inducted by the San Diego Hall of Champions into its Breitbard Hall of Fame.

-In 1970 she was inducted into the International Swimming Hall of Fame.
+In 1970, as a career highlight, she was inducted into the International Swimming Hall of Fame.